qiime2/q2-fragment-insertion/README.md

 ### Assign taxonomy

-The *fragment-insertion* plugin provides two alternative methods to assign a taxonomic lineage to every fragment sequence.
+The *fragment-insertion* plugin provides two alternative methods to assign a taxonomic lineage to every fragment.
 Assume the tips of your reference phylogeny are e.g. OTU-IDs from Greengenes (which is the case when you use the default reference).
-If you have a taxonomic mapping for every OTU-ID to a lineage string, as provided by Greengenes, function `classify-otus` will detect the closest OTU-IDs for every fragment in the insertion tree and report this OTU-IDs lineage string for the fragment sequence.
+If you have a taxonomic mapping for every OTU-ID to a lineage string, as provided by Greengenes, function `classify-otus` will detect the closest OTU-IDs for every fragment in the insertion tree and report this OTU-IDs lineage string for the fragment.
 Thus, the function expects two required input artifacts: 1) the representative-sequences of type `FeatureData[Sequence]` and 2) the resulting tree of a previous `sepp` run which is of type `Phylogeny[Rooted]`.
 For the example, we also specify a third, optional input [taxonomy_gg99.gza](https://raw.githubusercontent.com/biocore/q2-fragment-insertion/master/taxonomy_gg99.gza) of type `FeatureData[Taxonomy]`.

     qiime fragment-insertion classify-otus \
       --i-representative-sequences rep-seqs.qza \